S-Abdelnabi/awt/README.md

 ## Requirements ##

 - Model checkpt of InferSent:
-	- get the model infersent2.pkl from: [InferSent](https://github.com/facebookresearch/InferSent), place it in 'encoder' directory, or change the argument 'infersent_path' in 'main_train.py' accordingly
+	- get the model infersent2.pkl from: [InferSent](https://github.com/facebookresearch/InferSent), place it in 'sent_encoder' directory, or change the argument 'infersent_path' in 'main_train.py' accordingly

-	- Download GloVe following the instructions in: [inferSent](https://github.com/facebookresearch/InferSent), place it in 'encoder/GloVe' directory, or change the argument 'glove_path' in 'main_train.py' accordingly
+	- Download GloVe following the instructions in: [inferSent](https://github.com/facebookresearch/InferSent), place it in 'sent_encoder/GloVe' directory, or change the argument 'glove_path' in 'main_train.py' accordingly

 - Model checkpt of AWD LSTM LM:
 	- Download our trained checkpt (trained from the code in: [AWD-LSTM](https://github.com/salesforce/awd-lstm-lm))